Exclusive: As elections near, many older, educated, white voters shift away from Trump's party

 Priorities spokesman Josh Schwerin said it plans to spend $50 million on such ads in several states, including Arizona, Pennsylvania and Ohio.

-(To read about how healthcare anxieties are looming large in a key Kentucky House race, click here )
+(To read about how healthcare anxieties are looming large in a key Kentucky House race, click here)

 Voters between the ages of 60 and 65 are particularly worried about healthcare, said Brigid Harrison, a political scientist at Montclair State University in New Jersey, because they are paying ever higher private health insurance premiums and are not yet eligible for Medicare.